tigera-solutions/calicocloud-kaas-workshop-demo/modules/encryption.md

    sudo yum install wireguard-dkms wireguard-tools -y
    ```

+   Exit ssh from nodes and enable wireguard with kubectl in your cluster
    ```bash
    #Enable wireguard in your cluster
    kubectl patch felixconfiguration default --type='merge' -p '{"spec":{"wireguardEnabled":true}}'